-Covid-19 coronavirus: Auckland DHB ramps up testing
+Covid 19 coronavirus: Auckland DHB ramps up testing

 Auckland health authorities are ramping up community testing of Covid-19 as further restrictions loom.

-Capacity at Auckland's four community testing centres will be boosted from Tuesday morning, with extra staff added and longer hours on the job.
+Capacity at Auckland's four community testing centres were boosted from Tuesday morning, with extra staff added and longer hours on the job.

 Four cases of community transmission were announced Tuesday evening, breaking the 102-day-streak of no new cases in the community.

-Margie Apa, Northern Region Health Coordination Centre Lead (and Counties Manukau Health CEO) urged Aucklanders to remain vigilant, remain calm and follow public health advice.
+Margie Apa, Northern Region Health co-ordination centre lead (and Counties Manukau Health CEO) urged Aucklanders to remain vigilant, remain calm and follow public health advice.

 "This news is of concern, but we expected to see further community cases in Auckland at some point in this pandemic, and we are well prepared," she said.